MARITIME MOBILE SERVICE IDENTITY

 Outside the U.S., users can obtain an MMSI assignment from their telecommunications authority or ship registry, often by obtaining or amending their ship station license.
 Canadians can obtain an MMSI from Industry Canada.

 How to Update or Change an MMSI Registration

 If your MMSI registration information or contact information changes for any reason, you must update your registration.
 If you sell your DSC-equipped radio or AIS or the boat these devices are mounted on, you must cancel your MMSI registration and should inform the new owner of the need to reregister the MMSI.
 This is necessary to ensure that the Coast Guard is able to contact the right persons if a distress situation were ever to occur.
 These registration changes can be accomplished by contacting the organization or agency which originally registered your MMSI.
-If you do not know which organization registered your MMSI, you can identify that organization by comparing your existing MMSI against those listed in the document MMSI ship station blocks allocated in the US.
+If you do not know which organization registered your MMSI, you can identify that organization by comparing your existing MMSI against those listed in the document MMSI ship station blocks allocated in the US (updated 1 May 2018).

 Maritime Identification Digits (MID)